gbhorwood/Redactem/README.md

 Credit card numbers are identified by a regular expression that matches major credit card vendor's patterns.

 Credit card values are replaced with a redaction text of asterisks the length of the credit card number.
-If you would like set a custom redaction text, `creditcards()` takes a redaction text as an optional second argument.
+If you would like to set a custom redaction text, `creditcards()` takes a redaction text as an optional second argument.

 ```php
 $redactedJson = \Gbhorwood\Redact\Redact::creditcards($originalJson, 'REDACTED');